 This summer I found a wooden one – you can get replacement heads for them!
 We can all do our part saving the planet right?
 One dish brush at a time!

 Since I learned about bullet journaling, I have been loving the paper planner way of life.
 I have tried many of them and this is my current favourite.
-There is a weekly layout, monthly layouts and lots of room/flexibility for me to write whatever I want to keep track of.
+Each page feels fun.
+There are little notes and challenges throughout it.
+There is a weekly layout, monthly layouts, and lots of room/flexibility for me to write whatever I want to keep track of.
 Plus there is a fun little ‘currently’ list to do at the end of each month.

 A vertical mouse